devshorts/MonadicNull/README.md

 Free yourself from the endless chains of if statements!

 This is a monadic binder that leverages expression trees to let you evaluate long expression chains without fear of null references.
+There are a lot of ways to do this, but the biggest complaint people have is not knowing *what* is null in the chain if the chain fails.

+This project solves not only the long nested if statement problem (using a "monadic" null shortciruit mechanism) but also gives you metadata about the chain!
+Now you can know

+1. If there is a value
+2. If there isn't a value, what in the chain failed with a null

+And you will be guaranteed to get a non-null result from the chain, which is a wrapped object that gives you the target metadata you want.

 Installation
 ====